Sobesednik/pampipe/README.md

 ## Test
 To test the package, you need to have *netpbm* installed, because integration tests will perform transforms and compare them against expected results.
 To run tests, simply type `npm test`.

+## Benchmark
+There is a benchmark which compares performance of *Netpbm* against [*vips*](http://www.vips.ecs.soton.ac.uk/index.php?title=Libvips), which is executed via [sharp](https://www.npmjs.com/package/sharp) npm module.
+We have not included the sharp dependency, so to run the benchmark you need to do `npm i sharp` first (you will need *libvips* on your machine).
+Then, type `npm run bench` to compare the two.

+We found that *libvips* is about 250% faster when resizing a jpeg to 450px wide and rotating it 90 degrees.